IBM/data-prep-kit/transforms/language/language_id/README.md

 The set of dictionary keys holding [LangIdentificationTransform](src/lang_id_transform.py) configuration for values are as follows:

 * lang_id_model_credential - specifies the credential you use to get model.
 This will be huggingface token.
+[Guide to get huggingface token](https://huggingface.co/docs/hub/security-tokens)
 * lang_id_model_kind - specifies what kind of model you want to use for language identification.
 Currently, only `fasttext` is available
 * lang_id_model_url - specifies url that model locates.
 For fasttext, this will be repo name of the model, like `facebook/fasttext-language-identification`
 * lang_id_content_column_name - specifies name of the column containing documents